ukdave/openshift-spring-boot-gradle/README.md

     git push

 The initial deployment may take a couple of minutes while it downloads Gradle and builds the code.
+Subsequent deployments will be faster.

-You should now be able to browse to `https://<app-name>-<domain>.rhcloud.com/` and you should see "Hello World".
+If everything worked you should now be able to browse to `https://<app-name>-<domain>.rhcloud.com/` and you should see "Hello World".
+Management information (courtesy of Spring Boot Actuator) is available at `https://<app-name>-<domain>.rhcloud.com/manage/`

 ## Details